 The Company's SG&A expenses consist primarily of marketing, selling, distribution, general and administrative expenses.
+In fiscal 2014, the Company recorded a \$2.0 million pre-tax charge related to donations made to the Movado Group Foundation.
+In fiscal 2014, the Company also recorded a \$0.8 million pre-tax charge related to the write-down of excess displays and point of sales materials, as a result of the Company's decision to reduce the presence of ESQ Movado while expanding the Movado brand offering in certain retail doors.
 In fiscal 2013 and 2012, the Company recorded a \$3.0 million pre-tax charge related to donations made to the Movado Group Foundation.
-In fiscal 2011, the Company recorded a non-cash pre-tax charge of \$3.1 million related to the write-down of certain intangible assets, tooling costs and trade booths for the Basel Fair.
-In fiscal 2011, the Company also recorded a benefit of \$4.3 million resulting from the reversal of a previously recorded liability for a retirement agreement with the Company's former Chairman.

 Annual marketing expenditures are based principally on overall strategic considerations relative to maintaining or increasing market share in markets that management considers to be crucial to the Company's continued success as well as on general economic conditions in the various markets around the world in which the Company sells its products.
 Marketing expenses include various forms of media advertising, digital advertising and co-operative advertising with customers and distributors and other point-of-sale marketing and promotion spending.
-For fiscal 2013, 2012 and 2011, the Company increased its investment in marketing and advertising in order to elevate its connection to consumers and better position its brands in the marketplace.
+For fiscal 2014, 2013 and 2012, the Company increased its investment in marketing and advertising in order to elevate its connection to consumers and better position its brands in the marketplace.